-Through our property management platform, we direct, manage and control the day-to-day operations and affairs of certain consolidated properties and our Joint Venture.
-We earn certain customary fees for managing and operating the Joint Venture properties and we provide tenant warranty protection to tenants at the Joint Venture properties in exchange for half of all proceeds from the tenant warranty protection program at each Joint Venture property.
+Through our property management platform, we direct, manage and control the day-to-day operations and affairs of certain consolidated properties and our unconsolidated real estate ventures.
+We earn certain customary fees for managing and operating the properties in the unconsolidated real estate ventures and we facilitate tenant insurance and/ or tenant warranty protection programs for tenants at these properties in exchange for half of all proceeds from such programs.